Background

 This implementation enables an exciting new set of experiments but the current bottleneck is in analysis, visualization and exploration.

-To move past this, we want a team of Biocomputing Scholars to 1) develop robust Python wrappers around the existing Rust code, 2) develop interactive visualizations of the systems, and 3) extend the current model to include spatial diffusion and organization.
+To move past this, we want a team of Biocomputing Scholars to 1) continue the development of robust Python wrappers around the existing Rust code, 2) develop new interactive visualizations of the systems, 3) conduct simulations and analysis of the current model, and 4) extend the current model to include spatial diffusion and organization.

 Research Goals